MindTheGap-ERC/admtools/README.md

 vignette(package = "admtools")
 ```

-A good place to start reading is the introductionary vignette, availble via
+A good place to start reading is the introductionary vignette, available via

 ```R
 vignette("admtools")